ctb123za/carlos.prank/index.md

    ![image](https://user-images.githubusercontent.com/81630632/116121593-ab1e1200-a6b8-11eb-8881-6844d7360f02.png)

-**How did your role come about?**
+**Hello Bianca!
+Can I just say that you're one of my favourite people!
+How did your role come about?**

-BW: Well, I initially started out as a contestant.
+BW: Awww Thanks Kate!
+Well, I initially started out as a contestant.
 However, after being knocked out in the preliminaries I was around when there were a few concerns with the well being of other entrees, one thing led to another and the committee asked how I felt about becoming a medic on site, one thing lead to another and the rest is history as they say. 😊

 **You have been Instrumental with the changes and procedures over the years, what do the Tournament entrees typically go through before it starts?**

-Thanks Kate!
+BW: Thanks Kate!
 There is a mandatory process that each entree has to go through before they can start.
 It invovles Standard checks such as blood pressure, Reaction tests, an IQ test, also taking medical history into account.
 That's the jist of it without going into much detail.

 **As one of the core on site Doctors, What do you love most about the DMW Bianca?**